-Save for Mr. Ong, the other Independent Director, Mr. Neo Gim Kiong, has not served on the Board for an aggregate period of more than 9 years (whether before or after listing).
+As of the date of this report, both Independent Directors, Mr. Neo Gim Kiong and Mr. Low Ka Choon Kevin, have not served on the Board beyond an aggregate period of more than 9 years (whether before or after listing).